djangocon/2023.djangocon.us/CODE_OF_CONDUCT.md

 - Continued one-on-one communication after requests to cease
 - Other conduct that is inappropriate for a professional audience including people of many different backgrounds

+This list is not an exhaustive list of all inappropriate behavior that is unacceptable at DjangoCon US.
 Community members asked to stop any inappropriate behavior are expected to comply immediately.

 ## Photography